runvirus/archimedes/README.md

 **Who Am I**

-Highly experienced Senior Penetration Tester & Red Team with over 9 years experience in the airlines industry.
+Highly experienced Information Security/Penetration Tester/Red Team with over 9 years experience with a demonstrated history of working in the Airlines industry.

 Background includes hands-on experience with :